DPhil in Cognitive Behavioural Therapy

 As a student on this course you will have an identified Oxford-based supervisor who is interested in your research ideas and, in some instances, you will also need to identify a field supervisor who can closely monitor and advise on your practical research.

 A good supervisory relationship is crucial to research.
-The relationship between supervisor and supervisee can be a very personal one, therefore it is important that you ensure that your supervisor understands the research concepts and that there is agreement about the potential and the direction of the research.
+It is important that you ensure that your supervisor understands the research concepts and that there is agreement about the potential and the direction of the research.
 Both supervisor and supervisee must be able to make a commitment to the project that will span several years and must agree to regular meetings.

 The allocation of graduate supervision for this course is the responsibility of the Oxford Cognitive Therapy Centre and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances, a supervisor may be found outside the Oxford Cognitive Therapy Centre.
 In such circumstances, a second internal supervisor may be appointed.